wanhive/hub/docs/README.md

-# Introduction
+# Wanhive Hub

-**Wanhive Hub** for secure multimedia based Internet of Things.
-Use it to build both server and client-side applications.
+With the **Wanhive Hub** build secure multimedia based Internet of Things.

 This package is part of the Wanhive IoT Platform.